A Breath of Hope:

 From crisis to resilienceSince 1986, the Children's Cottage has provided families like Sarah's with the help they need to cope with and overcome their challenges, build on their strengths, keep their children safe, and turn adversity into possibility.

 At 23, Sarah was overwhelmed.
-Years of domestic violence left her and her children deeply traumatized.
-Her toddler, Liam, exhibited signs of emotional distress and had delayed speech development, while her newborn, Ava, was colicky and cried endlessly through sleepless nights.
+The sudden death of her husband left her and her children deeply traumatized and without support.
+Her toddler, Liam, exhibited signs of emotional distress and had regressed in his speech development, while her newborn, Ava, was colicky and cried endlessly through sleepless nights.

-Postpartum depression compounded Sarah’s challenges, making daily tasks feel impossible.
-Financial strain and social isolation added to the weight she carried.
+Grief compounded Sarah’s challenges, making daily tasks feel impossible.
+Financial strain and an eviction notice added to the weight she carried.
 Sarah felt like she was suffocating.
-She had no family nearby and no support to lean on.

 “The Children’s Cottage was my oxygen mask when I couldn’t breathe, helping me survive, and my family thrive.”